dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/interface-v1.0.1.md

 })
 ```

-## com.dynamsoft.dce.CameraDLSLicenseVerificationListener
+## com.dynamsoft.dce.CameraLTSLicenseVerificationListener

-This is the method that handles callback when Dynamsoft License Server returns.
+This is the method that handles callback when license tracking server returns.

 - `isSuccess`: Whether the license verification was successful.
 - `error`: The error message from license server.